NeuraLegion/sectester-js/packages/core/README.md

 # @secbox/core

-The base package can be used to obtaining config including credentials from different sources, and provide simplified abstraction to handle integration events and commands.
+The core package can be used to obtain a config including credentials from different sources, and provide a simplified abstraction to handle events and commands.

 ## Setup